JG

 - gain valuable new information about your bow.

-come and knock on the right door.
+If all this appeals to you, come and knock on the right door.

 In our daily work, we come across technical obstacles that are not necessarily due to our own limitations.